 Classification of Land Under Development as a Farm (Regulation s.
 8)

-To qualify a property as land under development for a farm for the upcoming year, one must:
+To qualify a property as land under development for a new developing farm for the upcoming year, one must:

 Classification of Land as a Farm (Regulation s.
 5)

 At some point your farm under development will transition to a farm.
 If you have a 5 acre farm, the requirements for farm status are:

 BC Assessment produces many documents that are supposed to help people determine the requirements for having land classified as a farm.
 Unfortunately, many of these documents are incorrect and misleading.